 Phase I: Professional Issues Evaluation.
 This phase is designed to demonstrate that the student is knowledgeable in the professional areas of 1) ethics, 2) law, 3) professional literature, and 4) current professional problems and issues.
-Competency will be determined by obtaining passing grades in the relevant required course on ethics (PC803 Legal and Ethical Issues) and relevant components of the clinical sequence and field training.
+Competency will be determined by obtaining passing grades in the relevant required course on ethics (PC803 Legal and Ethical Issues) and relevant components of the clinical intervbentions coursework and field training.
 This phase should be completed by the end of the clerkship year (prior to commencing the internship).

-Phase II: Clinical Portfolio.
-In this phase, the student must demonstrate ability to 1) understand presenting problems; 2) administer, score, and interpret psychological test; 3) gather information regarding personal history, interpersonal relationships, and present functioning; 4) synthesize and summarize clinical interview and psychological test data; 5) formulate diagnostic impressions on the five axes of the current Diagnostic and Statistical Manual; 6) develop an appropriate treatment plan; 7) apply relevant research to treatment planning and therapeutic process; 8) engage in effective interventions; and 9) evaluate therapeutic progress.
-These elements are included in the clinical sequence and field training.
+Phase II: Clinical Portfolio.In this phase, the student must demonstrate ability to 1) understand presenting problems; 2) administer, score, and interpret psychological test; 3) gather information regarding personal history, interpersonal relationships, and present functioning; 4) synthesize and summarize clinical interview and psychological test data; 5) formulate diagnostic impressions using the current Diagnostic and Statistical Manual; 6) develop an appropriate treatment plan; 7) apply relevant research to treatment planning and therapeutic process; 8) engage in effective interventions; and 9) evaluate therapeutic progress.
+These elements are included in the clinical interventions coursework and field training.
 Prior to the completion of the clerkship year, the student will complete a standardized clinical portfolio that includes a record of testing experience verified by course instructors and field training supervisors and a compilation of various types of clinical reports.
 Taken together, these elements provide evidence of student competence in clinical work.
 The clinical portfolio must be approved by the director of clinical training as a precondition of successful completion of clerkship.

 Phase III: Final Clinical Examination.
 In this phase, the student must demonstrate clinical competency appropriate for an entry-level professional.
 Satisfactory completion of an APPIC-member internship satisfies this requirement.
 Internships taken at non-APPIC sites require approval from the Director of Clinical Training and quarterly evaluations from internship supervisors.
-Students completing non-APPIC internships may be required to sustain an oral clinical evaluation.
+Students completing non-APPIC internships may also be required to sustain an oral clinical evaluation.

 Personal Growth of Students.
 Doctoral students are strongly encouraged to participate in individual, marital, group, or family therapy.
 Students interested in psychotherapy are provided a list of therapists willing to see students at a reduced fee.
-Psychotherapy may also be recommended by the faculty after its annual review of students.
+In some cases, psychotherapy may also be required for an individual student.